-Number Operation Mode Description 1 Pump Off The pumps are currently powered down and the system is not in operation.
-2 Recipe Change The system is in the process of a color change sequence.
-3 Recipe Change: Purge A The system is purging material A as part of a recipe change.
-4 Recipe Change: Purge B The system is purging material B as part of a recipe change.
-5 Recipe Change: Fill The system is filling the hose from the remote valves to the mix manifold with material as part of a recipe change.
-6 Mix Fill The system is mixing material at ratio through the mix manifold and out the gun.
-7 Mix The system is currently mixing/spraying material.
-8 Mix Idle The system has paused mix operation due to the absence of a gun trigger signal.
-9 Purge A The system is purging material A while in Standby.
-10 Purge B The system is purging material B while in Standby.
-11 Standby: Mix Ready The system has a valid recipe loaded out to the gun.
-12 Standby: Fill Ready The system has a valid recipe loaded in the pumps, but not in the gun.
-13 Standby: Mix Not Ready The system requires that a recipe change operation be completed.
-14 Standby: Alarm The system has an active alarm.
-15 Line Filling/Flushing The system is filling/flushing a color change hose between the outlet valves and remote valves.
+Number Operation Mode Description 1 Pump Off The pumps are currently powered down and the Mix Unit is not in operation.
+2 Recipe Change The Mix Unit is in the process of a color change sequence.
+3 Recipe Change: Purge A The Mix Unit is purging material A as part of a recipe change.
+4 Recipe Change: Purge B The Mix Unit is purging material B as part of a recipe change.
+5 Recipe Change: Fill The Mix Unit is filling the hose from the remote valves to the mix manifold with material as part of a recipe change.
+6 Mix Fill The Mix Unit is mixing material at ratio through the mix manifold and out the gun.
+7 Mix The Mix Unit is currently mixing/spraying material.
+8 Mix Idle The Mix Unit has paused mix operation due to the absence of a gun trigger signal.
+9 Purge A The Mix Unit is purging material A while in Standby.
+10 Purge B The Mix Unit is purging material B while in Standby.
+11 Standby: Mix Ready The Mix Unit has a valid recipe loaded out to the gun.
+12 Standby: Fill Ready The Mix Unit has a valid recipe loaded in the pumps, but not in the gun.
+13 Standby: Mix Not Ready T The Mix Unit requires that a recipe change operation be completed.
+14 Standby: Alarm The Mix Unit has an active alarm.
+15 Line Filling/Flushing The Mix Unit is filling/flushing a c change hose between the outlet and remote valves.
+16 Pump Prime/Flush The Mix Unit is priming/flushing one of the pumps.
+17 Maintenance/Calibration The Mix Unit is currently performing a calibration or maintenance procedure.